 □ Create or Update Your Will.
 Review your will to make sure: it reflects any changes in your wishes; incorporates additional assets you may have recently acquired; confirms your choice of executor; incorporates any changes in the family (births, deaths, divorces, etc.); incorporates new tax laws (federal and state); and deals with real property you may have purchased, especially out of state real estate.

 □ Create or Update Your Letter of Instruction.
 This document, which should accompany the will, is designed to speak for you as if you were still living.
-Here you put instructions not easily included in the will, such as: burial instructions; your various accounts, including passwords and pin numbers; contact information of advisors, attorneys, relevant family members, executors, employer benefits personnel, etc.; safety deposit and key locations; location of important documents, including: life insurance policies, deeds to real estate, and the original will.
+Here you put instructions not easily included in the will, such as: burial instructions; your various accounts, including passwords and pin numbers; contact information of advisors, attorneys, relevant family members, executors, employer benefits personnel, etc.; safety deposit box and key locations; where you keep important documents, including: life insurance policies, deeds to real estate, and your original will.

 □ Create or Update Your Advance Directives.
 These documents authorize others to act in your behalf if you become incapacitated.
 The holder of your Durable Power of Attorney makes legal and financial decisions for you; the holder of your Health Care Proxy makes health care decisions for you and carries out your “end of life wishes” as you’ve expressed them in your Living Will.
 Make sure all these documents comply with rules on protecting medical information (HIPPA) so that your agents can make informed decisions.